Doug Berry (Canadian football)

-Doug Berry (born July 17, 1948) is an American Canadian football coach who was most recently the senior advisor to Jim Popp, the head coach of the Montreal Alouettes of the Canadian Football League.
-Previously, he has served as the offensive coordinator of the Saskatchewan Roughriders and the head coach of the Winnipeg Blue Bombers.
+Doug Berry (born July 17, 1948) is an American football coach.
+He served as the head coach of the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He was also the offensive coordinator for both the Saskatchewan Roughriders and Montreal Alouettes.

 Early years

 Berry was born in Claremont, New Hampshire and graduated from the University of New Hampshire in 1973 with a degree in Recreation and Parks Administration.
 He did two years of active duty in the United States Army after being drafted in 1968.
 Berry spent a year and a half working in Germany as an army sergeant.
 After his military discharge, he became a sales manager in a small business selling stereo equipment until deciding in 1976 that he wanted to become an American football coach.

 College coaching career

 Berry began his coaching career in 1976 at the University of New Hampshire, his alma mater, before working with Penn State's offensive line in 1978.
 During his first year at PSU, the team played in the National Collegiate Athletic Association national championship game.

 He then spent two years coaching Boston College's offensive line before moving on to his 17-year stay at the University of Massachusetts Amherst.
 He was an assistant with the UMass Minutemen football team from 1981 to 1997, coaching running backs, quarterbacks, and the offensive line over his tenure.

 Berry coached the running backs at the University of Richmond in Virginia in 1998.
 Berry spent only one year at Richmond before moving to Montreal, Quebec, Canada to join the Alouettes in the Canadian Football League (CFL).